cogini/mix_deploy/README.md

 ### Custom command scripts

+These scripts set up the environment and then run release commands.
+They run under the app user account, not under sudo.
+Now that Eixir 1.9+ mix releases have `rel/env.sh.eex`, these functions are unnecessary.

 * `deploy-migrate`: Migrate database on target system by [running a custom command](https://www.cogini.com/blog/running-ecto-migrations-in-a-release/).
-  This runs under the app user account, not under sudo

 * `deploy-remote-console`: Launch a remote console for the app, setting up the environment properly.
-  This runs interactively under the app user account, not under sudo

 ### Environment setup scripts

-These may be called by the systemd startup unit to get the config at runtime based on the environment.
+These may be called by the systemd startup unit to get the config at runtime based on the environment prior to starting up the app.
+Now that Eixir 1.9+ mix releases have `rel/env.sh.eex`, these functions are better done there.

+* `deploy-sync-config-s3`: Sync config files from S3 bucket to app config dir
-* `deploy-runtime-environment-file`: Create `#{runtime_dir}/runtime-environment`
+* `deploy-runtime-environment-file`: Create `#{runtime_dir}/environment`
   file on target from `cloud-init` metadata.
 * `deploy-runtime-environment-wrap`: Get runtime environment from `cloud-init` [metadata](https://cloudinit.readthedocs.io/en/latest/topics/instancedata.html), set environment vars, then launch main script.
-  Probably better done with `rel/env.sh.eex`.
-* `deploy-sync-config-s3`: Sync config files from S3 bucket to app config dir
 * `deploy-set-cookie-ssm`: Get Erlang VM cookie from [AWS SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and write to file.

-Probably better done with `rel/env.sh.eex`.
+### TODO
+readonly_release

 ### Dependencies